9 Common CPAP Machine Side Effects & How To Fix Them

 Cleaning and replacing CPAP supplies

 Regularly cleaning your supplies is beneficial to get the most from your equipment and prevent side effects.
 Germs, bacteria and dust build-up can impact the quality of your therapy.
-Follow your CPAP manufactures instructions for cleaning your supplies or read our helpful guide here.
+Follow your CPAP manufacturer’s instructions for cleaning your supplies, or read our helpful cleaning guide.

 The SoClean 2 CPAP sanitiser can make your cleaning routine simpler.

-Nothing lasts forever; when wear and tear begins to show on your equipment, you will need to replace it.
-If your mask has begun to cause side effects where it never has before; there’s no need to buy a whole new mask; just find the replacement mask part.
+Nothing lasts forever; when signs of wear and tear appear on your equipment, you must replace it.
+If your mask has begun to cause side effects where it never has before, there’s no need to buy a whole new mask; just find the replacement mask part.
 If you’re unsure what part you need, you can contact us.

-Regularly cleaning your equipment and replacing filters will help you get the most from your machine.
+Regularly cleaning your equipment and replacing filters will help you get the most from your machine and prevent many therapy side effects.

 CPAP accessories to help combat side effects